Gagrio/suse-support-material/Notes/KB-Edge-PTF.md

 SUSE Technical Support provided a set of packages to fix a given situation (so called PTF = Program Temporary Fix).

-For more information on downloading and applying PTF files in SUSE Linux, please see this [article](https://www.suse.com/support/kb/doc/?id=000018572).
+For more information on downloading and applying PTF files in SUSE Linux, please see the ["Best practice for applying Program Temporary Fixes (PTFs) article"](https://www.suse.com/support/kb/doc/?id=000018572).

 ### 	<ins> Resolution </ins>

 How should a PTF be applied?

-SUSE Edge runs on top of SUSE Linux Micro operating system which is using an immutable filesystem.
+SUSE Edge runs on top of SUSE Linux Micro operating system which uses an immutable filesystem.
 Therefore we are presented with a few different options on how to apply the PTF:

 #### 1. Install the PTF on a running system via a transactional update.